North Texas Food Bank

 The North Texas Food Bank (NTFB) is a social benefit organization located in Plano, Texas.
 The organization distributes donated, purchased and prepared foods through a network of nearly 1,000 feeding programs and 400 Partner Agencies in 13 North Texas counties.
-The NTFB supports the nutritional needs of children, seniors, and families through education, advocacy and strategic partnerships.

 History

 The North Texas Food Bank was established in 1982 by Liz Minyard (prior owner of the Minyard's Food Stores chain), Kathryn Hall, Jo Curtis and Lorraine Griffin Kircher.
 Their goal was to address the critical issue of hunger in North Texas by securing donations of surplus unmarketable, but wholesome, foods and grocery products for distribution through a network of charitable organizations in 13 North Texas counties: Dallas, Denton, Collin, Fannin, Rockwall, Hunt, Grayson, Kaufman, Ellis, Navarro, Lamar, Delta and Hopkins.
 In the first year of operation, the Food Bank distributed 400,000 pounds of food.

-Members of the North Texas Food Bank's organizing committee became advocates with members of the Texas Legislature for the passage of the Good Faith Donor Act, which protects donors from liability of donated product.
-With the passage of this act in 1983, many potential donors began actively donating.

-The North Texas Food Bank is a certified member of Feeding America's Food Bank Network.
-Feeding America, the nation's largest domestic hunger relief organization, solicits food and grocery products from national suppliers for distribution through more than 200 certified Food Banks nationally.
-Feeding America also provides Food Banks with operational standards, training, support and inspection, and educates the public and government officials about the nature and solutions to the problem of hunger in the U.S. Based on distribution North Texas Food Bank is ranked 8th nationally among Feeding America food banks.
+The North Texas Food Bank is a certified member of Feeding America, and based on distribution North Texas Food Bank is ranked 8th nationally among Feeding America food banks.

-Since 1982, NTFB has distributed more than half a billion pounds of food.
+Since 1982, NTFB claims to have distributed more than half a billion pounds of food.

-Close the Gap (2008-2011)

-Ending in June 2011, Close the Gap was the organization's three-year strategic plan to narrow the food gap by providing access to 50 million meals annually.
-By the end of their 2011 fiscal year (July 2010-June 2011), the organization provided access to 50.5 million meals; exceeding their goal.

-ReThink Hunger (2011-2014)

-Beginning in July 2011, NTFB began its three-year strategic plan, ReThink Hunger, to improve the services provided.
-The plan focused on three pillars:

-Healthier – Providing more nutritious food, including fresh produce.

-Smarter – Understanding hunger better through the development of The Hunger Center of North Texas, a collaborative research program that provides tools and information to fight hunger more efficiently.

-Stronger – Building capacity and collaborating more efficiently by investing in programs, facilities and partnerships that offer the best opportunities to improve service and efficiency.

-In Fiscal Year 2014, the final year of the Rethink Hunger campaign, NTFB provided access to 62 million nutritious meals through a network of 262 Partner Agencies and 1000 feeding programs.